 Motorists and pedestrians may have noticed the construction happening in front of the Medical Center in downtown Lewes.
-This construction is to build a new hybrid operating room and expanded cardiac catheterization/electrophysiology (EP) labs.
+This construction is to build a new hybrid operating room and expanded cardiac cath an electrophysiology (EP) labs.

-The current project, funded by generous donations from the community through Beebe Medical Foundation, will utilize existing space for a new 4,302-square-foot cardiac and vascular treatment area.
+The current project, funded, in part, by generous donations from the community through Beebe Medical Foundation, will utilize existing space for a new 4,302-square-foot cardiac and vascular treatment area.

 “This project will create a 1,434-square-foot space for a new hybrid operating room,” said Angel Aguilar, Director of Facilities at Beebe.